popica24/popica24/README.md

 ### Hi there, I'm Andrei 👋

     I'm from Romania  and I'm a developer with experience in designing and implementing software solutions.
-Focused on C#(.Net) / JavaScript but not limited to that, always eager to learn and improve my skills.
+Focused on .NET Core but not limited to that, always eager to learn and improve my skills.

 ## I'm a Student, Hardworker, and a Continuous Learner!!